WEDNESDAY 9TH OF AUGUST 2017

 What you can do: This is where custom timers, via the W3C User Timing spec, come in.
 To implement custom timers, you need to identify the critical content on your pages, then add marks and measures to track when they render.
 Steve wrote a great blog post that goes into custom timers in more detail, as well as providing a handful of sample metrics to get you started.
 If you care about measuring UX, I strongly recommend checking it out.

 At SpeedCurve, we don't think you need more performance data.
 We think you need the right performance data.
 That's why we're always working to develop metrics that give you meaningful insight into how your users experience your site.
+And it's why we believe setting performance budgets and alerts for those metrics is crucial.
+(If you're not already using SpeedCurve to monitor your site's performance, set up your free trial here.)

 The key to a good user experience is quickly delivering the critical content.
 This is easy to say, but historically has been tricky to do.
 Custom metrics are a huge evolutionary step forward.
 If you're using custom metrics, I'd love to hear how they're working for you and what you're learning from them.
 And if you're not using custom metrics, I'm curious to learn what the barriers are for you.comments powered by Disqus